 From anywhere in the portal, selecting “Spaces” in the navigation displays a list of data centers with every one of your SpaceSpace - An area within a data center pod, usually surrounded by a cage and housing one or more racks of equipment.s in the data center grouped within.
 Selecting any of the data centers brings you to a dashboard just for that data center.
 This is the place to see cage power usage trends, maintenance reports, shipments, and visitors for this data center.

 On the overview tab of the data center dashboard, you will find an “environment” widget displaying daily peak power usage across your cages in the data center.
 There are also options to display daily information for the month prior and plot average daily usage instead of peak usage.
+A red triangle will indicate the highest value in the present view, making it easy to find a peak in a week or month.

 The Interconnections tab displays provides from the Cyxtera Marketplace located in the same data center.
 This allows you to easily see other customers in the data center who are available for peering.